Coronavirus impact: Air NZ to offer a limited number of $9 one-way domestic flights

-Air New Zealand's Grabaseat is releasing 1000 domestic flights at just $9 one-way tomorrow morning.
+Air New Zealand's Grabaseat is releasing 1000 domestic flights at just $9 one-way this morning.

-It comes two days after the airline slashed fares across the Tasman to as low as $69 in a bid to fill seats and just hours after it's halved the number of flights to Samoa.
+It comes three days after the airline slashed fares across the Tasman to as low as $69 in a bid to fill seats and just hours after it halved the number of flights to Samoa.

-Chief revenue officer Cam Wallace says the domestic fares, which are available from 9am tomorrow, are in response to softening demand as a result of coronavirus.
+Chief revenue officer Cam Wallace said the domestic fares, which are available from 9am, were in response to softening demand as a result of coronavirus.

 "With deals this good, savvy Kiwis will be able to book a relaxing weekend away, catch some autumn sun, or take the kids away to explore a new part of the country."